aleksilassila/path-tracer-elec-a7151/Meeting-notes.md

 ## Actions

-1. Aleksi will work on GPU acceleration next
+1. Aleksi was in military rehearsal exercise
 2. Markus will work on translucent materials (Refractions)
 3. Weronika will add function documentation, refactor Material class and improve tests.
 4. Johannes will help with refractions and possibly implement additional types of geometry.